Hekia Parata: Minister of Education

 Parata was appointed as Minister of Education following the 2011 general election, succeeding Anne Tolley.
-She was expected to implement the National Government's plans to improve the quality of teaching and shake up the sector – but got into difficulty almost immediately.
+This was the role, she later said, which was the reason she ran for Parliament.
+She was expected to implement the National Government's plans to improve the quality of teaching and shake up the sector, but got into difficulty almost immediately.
 She introduced proposals to increase class sizes, leading to claims that it would cause some intermediate schools to lose up to nine teachers.
 As a result of intense public backlash over the issue, the plan was abandoned soon after it was introduced.
-Parata also had to negotiate the introduction of charter schools as part of National's confidence-and-supply agreement with John Banks.
+Parata also had to negotiate the introduction of charter schools as part of National's confidence-and-supply agreements with John Banks and David Seymour, which was opposed by much of the existing education sector.

 In September 2012, she announced that she planned to close or merge 31 schools in Christchurch and the surrounding Waimakariri and Selwyn districts.
 Twenty-two of the schools said the information on which the Ministry based its decision to justify the proposed closures was incorrect.
 In February 2013, Parata confirmed the Government would close seven Christchurch schools due to falling roll numbers and earthquake damage, in addition to two that had already closed voluntarily.
 Twelve schools would also be merged into six.

 Each of these proposals was met with staunch opposition from affected parties and led to media speculation about Parata's performance and abilities.
 The New Zealand Educational Institute (NZEI) which represents primary school teachers, said she was "living in a fantasy world".